kidlat2024/kidlatnews/content/news/2025/For Christmas, Rich Christian Couple Care for Poor Street Children They Despise for the Rest of the Year.md

 [`Photo: Couples for Christ members show poor street children the spirit of Christmas.`](/images/couples-for-christ-members-xmas-party.png)

-Her husband Francis, head of a construction company, agreed, noting that the event had grown each year.
+Her husband Francis, head of F&R Construction, agreed, noting that the event had grown each year.
 “We’ve doubled supporters and attendance since we started.
 The trick is finding kids who look poor enough for photos, but not so poor that it makes the donors uncomfortable.”

 He paused to gesture toward the handmade Christmas *parol* from Pampanga above their three-story faux fireplace.
 “We try to give them the full experience--warmth, food, a sense of family, and, most importantly, a clear reminder that all this is temporary.”